Walking Holiday Kit List

 First Aid and Food

 As we accompany you every step of the way on the walks, we will always have a fully stocked first aid kit, extra water supplies and walking snacks to keep you going between meals!
-In February 2022 we renewed our Leaders' Wilderness First Aid qualifications.
-Don't forget if you take any prescription medication to have sufficient to cover your holiday period, and have the names of the medicines written down should they need to be replaced.
+In January 2025 we will renew our Leaders’ Wilderness First Aid qualifications.
+Don’t forget if you take any prescription medication to have sufficient to cover your holiday period, and have the names of the medicines written down should they need to be replaced.
 Do remember to let us know if you have any special dietary requirements or food allergies.

 Breakfast in Italy is a largely sweet affair with most hotels serving a selection of cakes, brioches and pastries, and usually some basic cereals.
 We make every effort to ask our hotels to provide fresh fruit, yoghurt, meats and cheeses etc but if you have a particular breakfast bran or muesli, herbal tea or savoury spread for example which might not be easy to find overseas then you might like to think about bringing a small supply with you.